 Off-roading is popular in the Philippines though, so if you’re into that, there are local 4WD groups in most adventure destinations.

-Want to know more about our 7,107 islands?
+Want to know more about our 7,641 islands?
 Join a tour.
 Day trips to five-day programs will help you discover as much about the country as you want.
-Go scuba diving, snorkeling, whitewater rafting, trekking, spelunking, or game fishing.
-Whether it’s a safari or a round of golf you’re into, you can do it here.
+Go scuba diving, snorkelling, white-water rafting, trekking, spelunking, or game fishing.